raspberrypilearning/pixel-pet/en/step_4.md

 Now that you have your designs represented as letters in a grid or array, you can start to code them in Python.

-- Open IDLE and create a new Python file
+- Open IDLE and create a new Python file.

 [[[rpi-gui-idle-opening]]]